zacharygarwood/beta.computer/README.md

-# prod.computer
+# beta.computer
-Running the internet
+Staging environment for the internet